16372212/NLP_learning/README.md

 # NLP_learning
-record some points and cods
+record some points and codes